It is hard to believe people still search for Zaino car wax. This once very popular car wax must have done something right!

 Darren's Tips: This product is now taking you into the world of professional detailing.
 The obvious price difference alone makes that clear.

-As a rule, most of us except that you generally get what you pay for.
-I do love this product, but I still prefer the ability of the Q-7 wax at the top for its ability to enhance plastic trim and rubber better.
+As a rule, most of us accept that you generally get what you pay for.
+I do love this product,

 I also accept that many people just default to what the pros use.
-While not every professional detailer uses this product, NO professional detailer is going to be using the Turtle Wax product or the Zaino car wax for example.
+While not every professional detailer uses this product, I have yet to find any professional detailer using the Turtle Wax products or the Zaino car wax.

 I hope I have further educated you in the complex world of cosmetic car care!